SamChristy/trajectory.js/README.md

 ```

 ### Licence
-All of the code (except for jQuery of course, which I've used in `demo.js`) is available under
+All of the code (except for jQuery of course, which I've used in `main.js`) is available under
 [GNU GPL v3.0](http://www.gnu.org/licenses/gpl-3.0.html) so feel free to use and modify it as you
 wish!

+© 2013 Sam Christy